awaisjameel/texto/README.md

 -   `from` (string): Override sender number
 -   `driver` (string): Override provider ('twilio' or 'telnyx')
 -   `metadata` (array): Custom metadata to store with message
+-   `driver_config` (array): Optional provider configuration snapshot (API keys, messaging profile IDs, etc.) that temporarily overrides `config('texto.{driver}')` for this send; primarily used by queued jobs or multi-tenant flows.

+> Note: When supplying `driver_config`, remember that any secrets included will travel with the queued job payload and logs you emit.
+Use encrypted queues or other safeguards appropriate for your environment.

 **Returns:** `SentMessageResult` object